pyeventsourcing/eventsourcing/docs/topics/notifications.rst

     assert section.items == ['item0', 'item1', 'item2', 'item3', 'item4']

 Please note, for simplicity, the items in this example are just strings ('item0' etc).
-If the big array were used to sequence the events of an application, it is possible to assign just the item's sequence ID and position, and let followers get the actual event.
+If the big array is being used to sequence the events of an application, it is possible to assign just the item's sequence ID and position, and let followers get the actual event using those references.

 Remote notification logs
 ------------------------